Lyushen/CloudExam/resources/tests/AWS-Developer-Associate-DVA-C02/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A developer needs to modify an application architecture to meet new functional requirements.
-Application data is stored in Amazon DynamoDB and processed for analysis in a rightly batch.
+Application data is stored in Amazon DynamoDB and processed for analysis in a nightly batch.
 The system analysts do not want to wait unit the next day to view the processed data and have asked to have it available in near-real time.
 Which application architect pattern would enables the data to be processed as it is received?

 - [x] Event driven.
 - [ ] Client served driven.